Eni moves to open rouble account for Russian gas - NewsBreak

 Eni faces a deadline to pay Russia’s state-owned Gazprom around May 20, after Moscow at the end of March demanded foreign buyers start to pay for gas in roubles or risk losing supply.

-Uniper (UN01.DE), Germany's largest importer of Russian gas, said on Tuesday it was transferring euros to an account at Gazprombank (GZPRI.MM) to comply with Moscow's demands, but made no mention of a separate rouble account. read more
+Uniper, Germany’s largest importer of Russian gas, said on Tuesday it was transferring euros to an account at Gazprombank to comply with Moscow’s demands, but made no mention of a separate rouble account.

-Like peer RWE (RWEG.DE), Uniper faces a payment deadline at the end of May but has not specified a date.
+Like peer RWE, Uniper faces a payment deadline at the end of May but has not specified a date.

 ARBITRATION PROCESS